crowbarmaster/GH-Automatic-Releases/README.md

 # GitHub Automatic Releases

 This action simplifies the GitHub release process by automatically uploading assets, generating changelogs, handling pre-releases, and so on.
+Original work by marvinpinto, and updated and refactored by crowbarmaster.

 ## Contents